ostinelli/misultin/README.txt

        - added support to see the correct client IP when behind stunnel, according to
          <http://haproxy.1wt.eu/download/1.5/doc/proxy-protocol.txt> (thanks to RJ)
        - added support for OPTIONS method (thanks to majek)
-       - added configuration option to set which websocket versions must be supported by the server
        - rebar-ized makefile
        - corrected minor bugs (thank you all - you know who you are!)